kursova/kubernetes_ci_cd_demo/README.md

 - Edit `app/main.py` → change the text → commit & push
 - Watch GitHub Actions build and push image
-- Argo CD auto-syncs and deploys the new version
+- Argo CD auto-syncs and deploys the new verson
 - Refresh browser → see the new message 🎉

 ## Rollback